nmertaydin/transactional-outbox-in-action/README.md

 `docker ps`

-Note the container ID of the kafka-consumer-py container (from image python:3)
+Note the container id of the Python consumer container (from the image `python:3`)

 Then run the following command: